 - 1. Move the load cell and the cargo hook throughout their full ranges of motion and observe the load cell electrical harness to ensure that it has enough slack.
 The harness must not be the stops that prevent the load cell or cargo hook from moving freely in all directions. - 2.
 Visually inspect the electrical harness strain relief at the load cell for damage. - 3.
 Visually inspect the external load cell electrical harness for damage and chafing. - 4.
-Visually inspect the load weigh harness connector at the belly of the helicopter for damage and security. - 5.
-Visually inspect the load cell covers for corrosion, damage and security. - 6.
-Visually inspect the load cell link for corrosion, damage and cracks.
+Visually inspect the load cell covers for corrosion, damage and security.(See table 4-1 for limits) - 5.
+Visually inspect the load cell tube for corrosion, damage and cracks.
+(See table 4-1 for limits)